All Episodes

 All right.

-The four questions that are in testimony, uh David Pecker's testimony about the phone conversation with Donald Trump, Pecker's testimony about the decision regarding the assignment of Playboy model Karen McDougall's life rights.
+The four questions that are in testimony, David Pecker's testimony about the phone conversation with Donald Trump, Pecker's testimony about the decision regarding the assignment of Playboy model Karen McDougall's life rights, Pecker's testimony about the 2016 Trump Tower meeting, Michael Cohn's testimony about the 2016 Trump Tower meeting.

-Um I guess it's anybody's guess, but anyway, the jury is requested to hear these uh instructions after the judge denied them a copy of the instructions.
+But anyway, the jury has requested to hear these instructions after the judge denied them a copy of the instructions.

 They've now been deliberating over four hours.

-Now Trump's attorney uh Todd Blanch uh looked at Trump, gave him a smile as the second note was handing, you know, uh to the judge from the jurors.
+Now, Trump's attorney, Todd Blanche, looked at Trump, gave him a smile as the second note was handing to the judge from the jurors.

 Not sure.

-Probably a good analysis, but you gotta really listen to the everybody that we have ever interviewed regarding these cases.
+Probably a good analysis, but you've got to really listen to everybody that we have ever interviewed regarding these cases.

 You can't read into a lot of it.